gbv/wdmapper/docs/options.rst

 cache
 ^^^^^

 Disable caching.
+Set to ``False`` by default.

 sparql
 ^^^^^^

 Wikidata SPARQL endpoint, set to ``http://query.wikidata.org/sparql`` by default.

 Wikidata editing
 ----------------

+*Changing Wikidata has not been implemented yet.*

 dry
 ^^^